This post may contain affiliate links. Click for complete disclosures.

 - Now enjoy them!

-Chill the dough - Oatmeal cookies spread, but I find that making sure the dough is chilled and baked from cold helps keep them a little bit fluffier.
+Chill the dough - Oatmeal cookies spread, but I find that making sure the dough is chilled and baked from cold helps make them fluffier.

-Allow the Cookies to Cool - Oatmeal cookies are soft, so letting them settle and cool for about ten minutes before trying to remove them from the pan will help keep them from breaking.
+Allow the Cookies to Cool - Oatmeal cookies are soft, so letting them settle and cool for about ten minutes before removing them from the pan will help keep them from breaking.

 Filling the Cookies - This filling cools and solidifies.
-I like it to be ever still so slightly warm (and not fully set) before I add them to the cookies.
-This helps to let the filling squish perfectly between the cookies before setting.
+I like it to be ever so slightly warm (and not fully set) before adding them to the cookies.
+This helps to let the filling squish ideally between the cookies before setting.

-Do Not Overstuff - Well, I guess that's up to you, but I always put the filling in the very middle of the cookie, leaving space around for it to spread as the cookies sandwich together.
+Do Not Overstuff - Well, that's up to you, but I always put the filling in the middle of the cookie, leaving space around for it to spread as the cookies sandwich together.

-These sandwich cookies will last about five days when stored at room temperature in a container.
-If you want them longer, I suggest placing them in the fridge.
-When you want to eat them, just let them sit at room temperature for a few minutes to let them soften back up.
+These oatmeal cookie sandwiches will last about five days when stored at room temperature in a container.
+If you want them longer, I suggest placing them in the fridge for up to 2 weeks.
+When you want to eat them, just let them sit at room temperature for a few minutes to soften back up.

 Can You Freeze Oatmeal Cream Pies?

-Oatmeal cookies actually freeze really well.
-If you want to freeze these, I suggest freezing your dough in balls and then baking as you want them.
-You can also freeze the already baked cookies and then just make the filling when you are ready to make them fully into oatmeal cream pies.
+Oatmeal cookies freeze well.
+If you want to freeze these, I suggest freezing your dough in balls and baking them as you want.
+You can freeze the already-baked cookies and then make the filling when ready to make them fully into oatmeal cream pies.

-You could freeze them put together, but I personally think these freeze best without the filling.
+You could freeze them put together, but I think these freeze best without the filling.

 These cookies have the best texture when they are enjoyed at room temperature.